 FAQs - guided tour Porto 360

-Is going up to the dome of the Super Bock Arena - Rosa Mota Pavilion worth the effort (and the price)?
+Is going up to the dome of the Super Bock Arena - Pavilhão Rosa Mota worth the effort (and the price)?

 But is it really unmissable?

 As far as we know, this is one of the few visitable arena domes in the world.
-One of the most famous is the O2 Arena in London, but the views around the English capital are not comparable to those in the center of Porto...
+One of the most famous is the O2 Arena in London, but the views of the surroundings of the English capital are not comparable to those in the center of Porto...

 I already have other things to do in Porto...

-Porto 360 is THE new experience in Porto, and the perfect complement to a walk along the paths of the Romantic, a tour of downtown, an afternoon in the gardens of Palácio de Cristal.
-And it's open to the public for the first time for guided tours!
+Porto 360 is THE NEW experience in Porto, and the perfect complement for a stroll along the Romantic paths, a tour of downtown or an afternoon at the Palácio de Cristal Gardens.
+And it's open to the public for guided tours for the first time!

-Anyone who can climb stairs independently and is 10 years or older.
+Any person who can independently climb stairs and is aged 6 years or older.

 How many people go up to the dome at a time?

-Usually, on each guided tour there are groups of between 1 and 13 people + 1 guide.
+Usually, on each guided tour, groups of between 1 and 13 people + 1 guide go up.

 If you have a larger group, we can have up to three groups of 13 people, each accompanied by a guide, simultaneously at the top of the arch.
-For safety reasons, only one group and their guide may be on the stairs at any one time.
+For safety reasons, only one group and their guide can be on the stairs at any time.

-We can also divide larger groups into successive visits, either within or outside our regular schedule.
+We can also divide larger groups into successive visits, within or outside our usual opening hours.

-Is it necessary to gather a group to go up?
+Is it necessary to form a group to go up?

-No, we do the tour as long as there is one person interested in going up.
+No, we do the visit as long as there is 1 person interested in going up.

-Yes, everyone in our team speaks Portuguese and English; and on some days, also Spanish, French, Italian or German (to be confirmed in advance if necessary).
+Yes, the entire team speaks Portuguese and English; and in a few days, also Spanish, French, Italian and German (to be confirmed in advance, if necessary).

-For any questions, you can visit us at the box office of Super Bock Arena - Pavilhão Rosa Mota, send an email to firstname.lastname@example.org or call +351 933 088 331, and we will call you back if we are unable to answer at the moment.
+If you have any questions, you can visit us at the Super Bock Arena - Pavilhão Rosa Mota ticket office, send an email firstname.lastname@example.org call +351 933 088 331, and we'll call you back if we can't answer right away.

-No, we will only not visit if there are no conditions to climb up and down the stairs safely; otherwise we expect to visit all year round.
+No, we just won't make visits if there are no conditions to go up and down the stairs safely; otherwise, we hope to make visits throughout the year.

 Will there still be visits next year?

-Yes, we usually do nighttime visits once a month on the night of a full moon; and from time to time we also do them at sunrise.
-We announce these tours on our Facebook and Instagram.
+Yes, we usually do ascents once a month on the night of the full moon; and occasionally we also go uphill to see the sunrise.
+We announce these initiatives on our Facebook and Instagram.

-Yes, we can make visits at other times, by appointment, and for an additional fee (variable depending on the size of the group).
-If you would like to make a climb at a special time, please contact us by sending an email to email@example.com or call +351 933 088 331.
+Yes, we can visit at other times, by appointment, and with an additional fee (variable depending on the size of the group).

-Does the visit include a tour of the Crystal Palace Gardens?
+Does the visit include a tour of the Palácio de Cristal Gardens?

-No, but we recommend that you take the opportunity to visit them before or after going up to the dome; they are the most beautiful in Porto, with spectacular views and various points of interest: the Acoustic Shell, the Carlos Alberto Chapel, the lake, the Jardim dos Sentimentos, the Almeida Garrett Library and even the children's playground.
+No, but we recommend that you take the opportunity to get to know them before or after climbing to the summit; are the most beautiful in Porto, with spectacular views and several points of interest: the Concha Acústica, the Chapel of Carlos Alberto, the lake, the Jardim dos Sentimentos, the Almeida Garrett Library and even the children's playground.